astorDev/confi/envs/dotnet/dotenv-101/article/index.md

 ![](initial-demo.png)

-We'll get `null` for our configuration value, because our content folder changed and our `.env` file is just not there.
-To make the files included in the publish folder we have to add `<Content Include=".env" CopyToPublishDirectory="Always"/>` to a `ItemGroup` in our `csproj`.
+We'll get `null` for our configuration value because our content folder changed and our `.env` file is just not there.
+To make the files included in the publish folder we have to add `<Content Include=".env" CopyToPublishDirectory="Always"/>` to an `ItemGroup` in our `csproj`.
 Here's how the file can look like after the addition:

 > It's typically advised to create another `ItemGroup` for nesting `Content`, but I find that quite redundant and prefer keeping my project file concise over making it.
 But feel free to pick your poison 🙂